 to find a John Foy office near you

-There are a few types of injuries that are particularly common in rear end collisions.
+There are a few types of injuries that are particularly common in rear-end collisions.
 These include:

 - The force of being hit from behind causes your head to “whip” suddenly forward while your body is restrained in your seat belt.
 This abrupt motion can tear the muscles and soft tissues in your neck.
-These tears lead to whiplash, a painful condition that is the classic rear end accident injury.
+These tears lead to whiplash, a painful condition that is the classic rear-end accident injury.

-- A rear end accident can also cause you to hit other body parts on the interior of the car, breaking bones in the process.
-Hand, wrist and nose fractures are especially common in rear end collisions.
+- A rear-end accident can also cause you to hit other body parts on the interior of the car, breaking bones in the process.
+Hand, wrist, and nose fractures are especially common in rear-end collisions.

-Macon Rear End Collision Accident Lawyer Near Me 404-400-4000
+Macon Rear End Collisions Lawyer Near Me 404-400-4000

 - Medical costs